Kiyoraka/Zakat-Kripto-Calculator/README.md

 ## Support

-For support, please open an issue in the GitHub repository
+For support, please open an issue in the [GitHub repository](https://github.com/kiyoraka/Zakat-Kripto-Calculator/issues)

 ---

+Created with ❤️ for the Muslim Ummah